NicoElNino / Shutterstock.com

-- “The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns” by John C. Bogle
+- “The Little Book of Common Sense Investing” by John C. Bogle

-- “A Random Walk down Wall Street: The Time-Tested Strategy for Successful Investing” by Burton G. Malkiel
+- “A Random Walk Down Wall Street” by Burton G. Malkiel

-- “The Intelligent Investor: The Definitive Book on Value Investing” by Benjamin Graham and updated by Jason Zweig
+- “The Intelligent Investor” by Benjamin Graham and updated by Jason Zweig

-If you prefer to read online, check out “5 Simple Ways to Invest Your Retirement Savings.”
+If you prefer to read online, check out “Build a Successful Retirement Plan With These 5 Steps.”

 What do you think beginning investors need to know?
 Share your thoughts below or on our Facebook page.